jyannielli/Convert-to-WKT/README.md

 41.307621, -72.9246216  -->  GEOMETRYCOLLECTION(POINT(-8117931.74167 5057822.12513))

-I found these formulas online a while back, but I can't seem to locate the oringinals now.
+I found these formulas online a while back, but I can't seem to locate the originals now.
 I am posting the full code here so others may benefit.
 If the original author(s) wish to assert a proprietary right, please let me know!